 The physical examination involves submitting your hand, fingers, thumb, wrist and elbows to a series of pressure point and flexibility exercises.
 These tests reveal how well your hand works, which joints cause pain and how the muscles and nerve endings are functioning.
-Your physical therapist in Brooklyn then maps out a strategy to get your hand working properly again.
+Your therapist then maps out a strategy to get your hand working properly again.

 Physical Therapy Treatments for Your Hand

-Physical therapy for hands in Brooklyn NYC may last for months.
+Physical therapy for hands may last for months.
 Usually, you have a set number of sessions to bring back maximum mobility to your hand.
 The rehabilitation period may be frustrating as you work to increase your strength and range of motion.
-But stick with it for the best results.Some treatments that your best Brooklyn hand therapist may suggest include:
+But stick with it for the best results.Some treatments that your best hand therapist may suggest include:

 - Manual Therapy.
 This therapy involves a hands-on approach, meaning your therapist performs massage on strategic pressure points on the muscles and the soft connective tissues.
 Looser muscles, ligaments and tendons lead to a greater range of motion.

 - Hand Therapy Exercises.
 Simple stretching exercises — like wrist flexion, hand fists, finger extensions and thumb flexes — all work the muscles and joints of your hand and wrists, leading to more flexible movement.

 - Electrical Stimulation.
-Your Brooklyn physical therapist attaches electrodes to your hand to give slight stimulus to the muscles.
+Your therapist attaches electrodes to your hand to give slight stimulus to the muscles.
 This type of treatment is especially effective if your pain stems from the muscles in your hand and not from the ligaments, tendons or bones.